Joan Hodson: Umpiring, teaching and coaching

 Hodson's experience of what she considered to be poor umpiring in the 1991 world cup final convinced her to become an umpire.
 She also felt that women's netball should be refereed by women, not by men, which was common at that time.
 She obtained international umpiring qualifications and went on to umpire games in the world championships and the Commonwealth Games.

 Hodson coached the Auckland Diamonds team in 2002 and 2003.
 She was head of physical education at Green Bay High School near Auckland.
-Between 2008 and 2014 she was a Dean at St Dominic's Catholic College, located in Henderson on the outskirts of Auckland.
-She is presently Dean for Year 11 at the Sacred Heart Girls' College, New Plymouth, in the Taranaki region of the North Island of New Zealand.
-She coaches netball at the school and at the Taranaki netball club, where she is the president.
+Between 2008 and 2014 she was a Dean at St Dominic's Catholic College, located in Henderson the Western suburbs of Auckland.
+She is presently a Dean and teacher at the Sacred Heart Girls' College, New Plymouth, in the Taranaki region of the North Island of New Zealand.
+She coaches netball at the school and at the Taranaki netball club, where she has also served as President.
 She also does radio and television commentaries on netball matches.